wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

 = 2.1.2 =
-* Highcharts API is moved to a directory outside the plugin's directory so upgrading in the future won't break your site.
-See help or installation instructions for details.
+Highcharts API is moved to a directory outside the plugin's directory so future upgrading won't break your site.

 = 2.1.1 =
-* All shortcodes have a "fp-" prefix in this new version.
-Old shortcodes are still supported in this version but are deprecated.
-Next major release will stop supporting these old shortcodes.
-If you're using the old shortcodes please update your content.
+Shortcodes have changed in this version.
+Old shortcodes are still supported but are deprecated.
+Please update your content.

-= 2.0.0 =
-* Please notice that the default language is now English.
-If you were using Dutch as the language for the plugin you have to change de `WPLANG` constant in the `wp-config.php` file to `nl_NL`.
-* If you're upgrading from a version prior to version 1.3 you get a database warning stating that the column `max_answers` already exists.
-You may ignore this warning, the plugin will work and you won't get the warning again.
-I promise :)

-= 1.4.5 =
-* Highcharts API was removed from the plugin.
-See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==